Christian Democratic Party of Cuba

+On April 29, 2023, the XVII Congress of the PDC was held digitally and Elena Larrinaga was elected president.
+She is an outstanding fighter for women's rights and the freedom of Cuba.
+Along with her were elected vice presidents Andres Hernandez, Hector Caraballo, Eddy Delgado, and Dunia Medina, were elected.

 The PDC, among other postulates, advocates the establishment of a rule of law based on full respect for public freedoms and human rights and the construction of a prosperous and fair society based on the implementation of a Social Market Economy.

-The party's manifesto, (created in Miami 1991) states; "We have made the decision to found the Christian Democratic Party of Cuba because we wish to offer a political alternative to our mother country in the fight for human rights, economic development and social justice within a democratic and pluralistic framework."
+The party's manifesto, (created in Miami 1991) states: "We have decided to found the Christian Democratic Party of Cuba because we wish to offer a political alternative to our mother country in the fight for human rights, economic development, and social justice within a democratic and pluralistic framework."
 The party invokes the legacy of José Martí and Simón Bolívar, whom they say "conceived Latin America as a brotherhood of shared, common and sovereign nations."

-The Christian Democratic Party of Cuba are publicly against all foreign intervention in Cuba, and declares its opposition to the United States embargo.
+The PDC has frequently denounced the systematic repression of all civil, political, social, economic, and cultural rights of the Cuban people by the Stalinist regime that the Castro brothers imposed in Cuba more than six decades ago.
+The PDC has denounced as well the growing repression exercised against their people by other dictatorial governments in Latin America – of more recent appearance – such as those presided over by Nicolás Maduro in Venezuela and Daniel Ortega in Nicaragua.